List of Futurama characters: Celebrity heads

 Various celebrities and historical figures are kept alive as heads in jars of liquids.
 The technology is crucial to Futurama's connection with 20th- and 21st-century culture since it allows significant figures from the past to make appearances in the series.
 This also allows for contemporary celebrities to make guest appearances as themselves.
 The technology was invented by Ron Popeil, himself a head.
 People seem to be able to be resurrected using this technology, as every U.S. president is found in the "Head Museum"; the most prominent head is that of Richard Nixon who becomes the President of Earth.
-In "All the Presidents' Heads" it is revealed the water they are kept in when drunk can send a person back to the year when they were the most famous.
+In "All the Presidents' Heads", it is revealed the water they are kept in when drunk can send a person back to the year when they were the most famous.

+While most of the heads are voiced by their real life counterparts, some of them are voiced by impersonators.

 The Hyper-Chicken Lawyer

-The Hyper-Chicken Lawyer (voiced by Maurice LaMarche) is a large blue/green rooster-like chicken with southern mannerisms and a pince-nez perched on his beak.
+The Hyper-Chicken Lawyer (voiced by Maurice LaMarche) is a large blue/green chicken with southern mannerisms and a pince-nez perched on his beak.
 He is an alien originally from what he describes as a "backwoods asteroid."
 The show never reveals the Hyper-Chicken Lawyer's name (or the non-existence thereof); in "Brannigan Begin Again", it is revealed that the Hyper-Chicken Lawyer's species is "hyper-chicken".
 In the commentary of "A Tale of Two Santas", David X. Cohen explains that the script simply used the designation "hyper-chicken" to refer to the character.
 He is a lawyer who has appeared both as a defense attorney and as a prosecutor.
 He is a terrible lawyer but despite his incompetence he sometimes manages to win his cases, and if he doesn't he usually tells his clients to plead insanity.

 The Hyper-Chicken Lawyer is a parodic cross between "folksy" country lawyers such as Ben Matlock and Atticus Finch with Looney Tunes character Foghorn Leghorn.

 In a deleted scene from Into the Wild Green Yonder, he is named Matcluck.